yadt/yadt-config-rpm-maker/docs/PERFORMANCE.md

 [DEBUG] Cleaning up working directory "target/tmp/yadt-config-rpm-maker.GbWhc_.1" [DEBUG] Removing error log "target/tmp/yadt-config-rpm-maker.1f_zap.revision-1.error.log"
 ```
-Please keep in mind that calculating the data for the directory summary consume additional computing time.
+Please keep in mind that calculating the data for the directory summary consumes additional computing time.
 Which means adding `--verbose` increases elapsed time a bit.

 By adding the `--debug` option you will also get information on the execution times of those methods where the